Mass Cultural Council logo

 • Revise grant making processes to improve distribution of resources and funds to Native American and Indigenous organizations, artists, culture-bearers and tribes through outreach, prioritization, and engagement in program guidelines.

-• Consider, as appropriate, seeking amendments to legislatively mandated programs administered by the Agency to ensure inclusion of tribal governments.
+• Consider, as appropriate, seeking amendments to legislatively mandated programs administered by the Agency to ensure inclusion of Tribal governments.

-• Design and launch a Tribal Cultural Council program that would be run as an expansion of the Local Cultural Council Program, to offer tribal governments the same opportunity to receive an allocation for regranting that Massachusetts municipalities receive.
+• Design and launch a Tribal Cultural Council Program that would be run as an expansion of the Local Cultural Council Program, to offer Tribal governments the same opportunity to receive an allocation for regranting that Massachusetts municipalities receive.

 • In partnership with the Massachusetts Commission on Indian Affairs, review and update the BIPOC or Native American and Indigenous Centered self-identification process to ensure it is equitably serving Native American/Indigenous led organizations doing work as part of the creative sector.